-We conduct our operations to qualify and be taxed as a REIT commencing with our taxable year ended December 31, 2011.
-Accordingly, we will generally not be subject to corporate U.S. federal or state income tax to the extent that we make qualifying distributions to our stockholders, and provided that we satisfy on a continuing basis, through actual investment and operating results, the REIT requirements including certain asset, income, distribution and stock ownership tests.
-If we fail to qualify as a REIT, and do not qualify for certain statutory relief provisions, we will be subject to U.S. federal, state and local income taxes and may be precluded from qualifying as a REIT for the four taxable years following the year in which we lost our REIT qualification.
+The Company conducts its operations to qualify and be taxed as a REIT commencing with its taxable period ended December 31, 2011.
+Accordingly, the Company will generally not be subject to corporate U.S. federal or state income tax to the extent that the Company makes qualifying distributions to its stockholders, and provided that it satisfies on a continuing basis, through actual investment and operating results, the REIT requirements including certain asset, income, distribution and stock ownership tests.
+If the Company fails to qualify as a REIT, and do not qualify for certain statutory relief provisions, it will be subject to U.S. federal, state and local income taxes and may be precluded from qualifying as a REIT for the four taxable years following the year in which the Company lost its REIT qualification.

-The dividends paid deduction of a REIT for qualifying dividends to its stockholders is computed using our taxable income as opposed to net income reported under GAAP in the financial statements.
+The dividends paid deduction of a REIT for qualifying dividends to its stockholders is computed using taxable income as opposed to net income reported under GAAP in the financial statements.
 Taxable income, generally, will differ from net income reported on the financial statements because the determination of taxable income is based on tax provisions and not financial accounting principles.

-We have elected to treat certain of our subsidiaries, including AG MIT II, LLC, as taxable REIT subsidiaries, or TRSs.
-In general, a TRS of ours may hold assets and engage in activities that we cannot hold or engage in directly and generally may engage in any real estate or non-real estate-related business.
+The Company has elected to treat certain of its subsidiaries, including AG MIT II, LLC, as taxable REIT subsidiaries, or TRSs.
+In general, a TRS of ours may hold assets and engage in activities that the Company cannot hold or engage in directly and generally may engage in any real estate or non-real estate-related business.
 A TRS is subject to U.S. federal, state and local corporate income taxes.
-As of March 31, 2012, there was no activity in our TRSs.
+As of June 30, 2012, there was no activity in the Company's TRSs.

-While a TRS will generate net income, a TRS can declare dividends to us which will be included in our taxable income and necessitate a distribution to our stockholders.
-Conversely, if we retain earnings at a TRS level, no distribution is required and we can increase book equity of the consolidated entity.
+While a TRS will generate net income, a TRS can declare dividends to the Company which will be included in the Company's taxable income and necessitate a distribution to stockholders.
+Conversely, if the Company retains earnings at a TRS level, no distribution is required and the Company can increase book equity of the consolidated entity.

-Our financial results are generally not expected to reflect provisions for current or deferred income taxes, except for any activities conducted through one or more taxable REIT subsidiaries, such as AG MIT II, LLC, that are subject to corporate income taxation.
-We believe that we will operate in a manner that will allow us to qualify for taxation as a REIT.
-As a result of our expected REIT qualification, we do not generally expect to pay corporate U.S. federal or state income tax.
+The Company's financial results are generally not expected to reflect provisions for current or deferred income taxes, except for any activities conducted through one or more taxable REIT subsidiaries, such as AG MIT II, LLC, that are subject to corporate income taxation.
+The Company believes it will operate in a manner that will allow the Company to qualify for taxation as a REIT.
+As a result of its expected REIT qualification, the Company does not generally expect to pay corporate U.S. federal or state income tax.
 Many of the REIT requirements, however, are highly technical and complex.
-If we were to fail to meet the REIT requirements, we would be subject to U.S. federal income taxes and applicable state and local taxes.
+If the Company were to fail to meet the REIT requirements, it would be subject to U.S. federal income taxes and applicable state and local taxes.